dryerjs/dryerjs/README.md

 ## Development Guide

 To contribute to the development of "DryerJS" or work on your own projects using this library, follow these steps:

-### Prerequisites

-1. **MongoDB**: Ensure you have MongoDB installed and running on your local machine.
-You can download and install it from the [MongoDB website](https://www.mongodb.com/try/download/community).

 ### Set Up Your Environment